 “Then they shall wait,” Kor’Thank growled.
 “For if I took the throne as I am now, ’twould not be a king that ruled these lands.
 It would be a monster.”

 The Chronicler glanced to either side.
 “There are creatures here that would open your belly and fill you with eggs.”

-“Let them come.”
+“Let them try.”
 A dark chuckle.
 “I welcome their cruelty.”

 Krul’Dar was at a loss for words.
-Finally, he asked, “Who will rule in your stead?”
+Finally, he croaked, “Who will rule in your stead?”

 Kor’Thank looked over his shoulder, allowing Krul’Dar a glimpse of his rage-narrowed eye.
 “That is something you must decide for yourself.”

 The Chronicler’s heart broke a little; it was audible in the quaver of his voice.
 “When will you return?”